bernardofosu/Splunk-Architect-Practicals/disable_clusterManager_from_indexing.md

-## ✅ Full Setup to Disable Indexing & Forward Logs Using Indexer Discovery
+## ✅ Full Setup to Disable Indexing (Cluster Manager) & Forward Logs Using Indexer Discovery

 This guide ensures:
 ✔ **Indexer Discovery** is enabled on the **Cluster Manager**